/

 Lots, stage lots, reserves, roads, common properties, easements, Crown land services, restrictions, administrative boundaries, Crown allotments, Crown portions, building boundaries, building returns, connections, splays, offset, unsurveyed and natural boundaries.

-Parcel identifier for lots, stage lots, reserves, roads, common properties, easements, Crown land services, restrictions, Crown allotments, Crown portions, and 9 figure number for survey control marks.
+Parcel identifier for lots, stage lots, reserves, roads, common properties, easements, Crown land services, restrictions, Crown allotments, Crown portions, and 9 figure number for Survey Control Network (SCN) marks.

 What plan types are supported by the SCFF/ePlan process?

-SCFF supports the creation of ePlan for cadastral plans under the Subdivision Act 1988.
-SCFF does not currently support text only plans, or any plan that requires a cross section (e.g. 3D building subdivisions).
-Instructions for the supported plan types are located here
+SCFF supports the creation of ePlan for plans under the Subdivision Act 1988.
+SCFF does not currently support:

-Does the SCFF/ePlan process support Abstract of Field Records and Surveyor's Reports?
+Does the SCFF/ePlan process support Abstract of Field Records and Licensed Surveyor's Reports?

-Although a subset of survey data is included in the ePlan file, the full Abstract of Field Records and Surveyor's Report are not supported by the SCFF/ePlan process.
-The preparation and submission of the Abstract of Field Records and Surveyor's Report is still required in PDF via SPEAR.
+Although a subset of survey data can be included in the ePlan file, the full Abstract of Field Records and Licensed Surveyor's Report are not supported by the SCFF/ePlan process.
+The preparation and submission of the Abstract of Field Records and Licensed Surveyor's Reports in PDF format is still required in SPEAR.

-If the plan can satisfy non-survey requirements outlined on the Land Use Victoria website Understanding plans of subdivision and consolidation (land.vic.gov.au), an abstract of field records will not be required, and the ePlan can be based on the 'Local' coordinate system rather than MGA.
+If the plan can satisfy non-survey requirements outlined on the Land Use Victoria website understanding plans of subdivision and consolidation, then an abstract of field records will not be required and the ePlan can be based on the 'Local' coordinate system rather than MGA.
 The ePlan Portal supports the creation, validation and visualisation of both Local and MGA ePlans.

 Do I need to show parcel dimensions in the SCFF?